Tesco Fuel Cards

 For your drivers, no, nothing changes.
 They will be able to fill up their fleet vehicles as normal at any service station that accepts your fuel cards.
 If, for example, you go with a Tesco Fuel Card then you will be restricted to forecourts that accept it.
 If you go with a BP Fuel Card, you will be restricted to forecourts that accept that one instead.

-For you, the business operator, quite a lot changes… but for the good.
-As we will see shortly, you will benefit hugely from a reduced admin workload and will be able to check on and manage your fleet on an as-and-when basis.
+For you, the business operator, quite a lot changes… but for the better.
+As we will see shortly, you will benefit hugely from a reduced admin workload and will be able to log on and manage your fleet on an as-and-when basis.
 Periodically, you will be sent a VAT-friendly invoice that includes a single figure that is the total cost for fuel drawn by your drivers.

 If you didn’t know that Tesco does its own range of Tesco Fuel Cards, we will let you off!
 This is because Tesco doesn’t offer fuel cards under its own brand.
 Instead, they offer partner fuel cards with the likes of Fuel Genie, UK Fuels and Allstar that can be used at Tesco forecourts.